Ranveer Singh: A Hero Challenging Gender Norms in India

 IMPORTANCE OF RANVEER SINGH’S GENDER NEUTRAL FASHION STATEMENT

 We live in a world where it takes ‘balls’ to do something courageous and it’s terrible to be a ‘cunt’.
 Strangely the same ‘balls’ are vulnerable to extreme pain even with tiniest nick.
 The chauvinist society shames anything remotely feminine.
-Our society is transitioning radical changes in terms of sex, sexuality and gender.
+Our society is transitioning radically in terms of sex, sexuality, and gender.
 Fashion’s gender neutral revolution is only a part of cultural revolution that aims to change mindsets through gender fluid notions.
 While it’s totally normal for a girl to wear a suit, thanks to Ranveer Singh, man wearing pussy bow blouse is finally being normalised too.
 The silk georgette pussy bow blouse and nose ring that Ranveer Singh wore is among the first powerful weapon that aims to dismantle gender specific notions and discrimination in the conservative Indian society.

 WHY IT TAKES COURAGE